blackcrowX/Data_Analytics_Portfolio/README.md

 My passion for data analysis has driven me to develop a strong skill set in data preparation, data modelling, data visualization, and statistical analysis.
 I am committed to delivering results and insights that will help businesses make informed decisions.

 ## Projects
 These are my data analytics projects briefly describing the project, the process and technology stack used to accomplish the projects goal.
+If you are interested into looking into further projects of mine feel free to check out following repository: [Data_Analystics_Projects](https://github.com/blackcrowX/Data_Analytics_Projects)

 ### I. Car Insurance Claims